Fischer-L/caLIENdar/README.md

   /**
    * This set one current associated dateInput.
-   * Our calnedar table will be positioned and display dates for that dateInput *
+   *
    * @param dateInput {CaLINEdarDateInput} the `dateInput` to set as the current one */